-Although SGLT2i have been shown to improve symptoms in patients with HFrEF, data on the effects of treatment with SGLT2i on health status in HFpEF patients are limited [10-13].
-The presence of T2DM is a major contributor to the development of HFpEF as well as related to worse outcomes for patients with HFrEF and HFpEF [13].
-To reduce the significant burden of heart failure, adding SGLT2i in patients with T2DM achieved significant improvement in LV diastolic dysfunction based on diastolic stress echocardiography [14].
-Diastolic dysfunction is thought to be first marker of preclinical impairment during the course of diabetic cardiomyopathy detected by GLS [15].
-Ernande et al. demonstrated that T2DM patients with normal LV function have impaired LV longitudinal myocardial dysfunction [GLS < 18%] even in case of normal diastolic function (baseline GLS 17.9 [2.2] in the current study).
-This finding supports that preceding HFpEF diagnosis, LV GLS analysis might play a new role for assessing subtle LV diastolic dysfunction which will lead to diastolic heart failure.
+Although SGLT2i have been shown to improve symptoms in patients with HFrEF, data on the impact of SGLT2i treatment on health status in HFpEF patients are limited [10-13].
+The presence of T2DM is a major contributor to the development of HFpEF and is related to worse outcomes for patients with HFrEF and HFpEF [13].
+Adding SGLT2i in T2DM patients to reduce the significant burden of heart failure achieved significant improvement in LV diastolic dysfunction based on diastolic stress echocardiography [14].
+Diastolic dysfunction is thought to be the first marker of preclinical impairment during the course of diabetic cardiomyopathy detected by GLS [15].
+Ernande